 Exclude Bot Traffic by Creating Spam Bot Filters

 Yes, you can exclude bot traffic from Google Analytics by creating spam-bot filters.
-This method will prevent new bot traffic to enter your account.
+This method will prevent new bot traffic from entering your account.
 Here’s how you can do this.

-Go to Google Analytics Admin > All Filters, now click on ADD FILTER.
+Go to Google Analytics Admin > All Filters, and now click on ADD FILTER.

 You can add multiple filters by separating them by a vertical bar “|” such as bot-traffic.xyz|4webmasters.org|www.Get-Free-Traffic-Now.com.